Pavelski scores 2 as Stars take 2-1 series lead over Flames - NewsBreak

 Just before that, Faksa was leveled in front of the net by Noah Hanifan before Markstrom was able to control the puck after a shot by Heiskanen.

-Calgary got even at 1-1 on a goal that Bowness thought came because of goalie interference, with Oettinger laid on his side after contact with Milan Lucic.
+Calgary got even at 1-1 on a goal that Stars coach Rick Bowness thought came because of goalie interference, with Oettinger laid on his side after contact with Milan Lucic.
 Dallas lost the replay challenge.

 It appeared that Lucic, who was engaged with Tyler Seguin, tried to avoid the Dallas goalie.
 The contact happened just outside the crease and Lucic was able to push the puck back front, where it was knocked in by Lewis.